newaetech/ChipShover/stages/medres-chipshover/Rev1Assembly.md

 Due to the spacing at the ChipShover controller the ChipShover mating side cannot use a backshell.
 Thus you may be limited to IDC style cables for off the shelf cables.

-The X/Y/Z/ axis cables have been labelled to make setup quicker (the cables being electrically identical).
+The X/Y/Z/ axis cables have been labelled to make setup quicker (the cables being electrically identical, but with different backshells to fit the stage orientation more cleanly).
 To connect them:

 1. Connect each cable to the DB9 connector on each stage.
-The Z axis connector is straight up and the cable should be routed to a cable mount, the X and Y axis cables are right-angle and will route the cable downward for a cleaner workspace.
+The Z axis connector is straight up and the cable should be routed to a cable mount, the X and Y axis cables are right-angle and will route the cable downward (Y-axis) or upward (X-axis) as appropriate for the best install.
 2. Tighten screws on the stage end connector.
 3. Connect the other end of each cable to the ChipShover controller - the captive screws need to be tightened to mate the cables.